-For those who haven’t been in the saddle for a couple of years and are concerned about whether your body will handle the riding hours each day, I recommend looking into our entry-level rides.
+For those who haven’t been in the saddle for a few years and are concerned about whether your body will handle the riding hours each day, I recommend looking into our entry-level rides.
 Click here to read about our recommend rides for first-time globetrotters.
-And if you’re needing to get your body riding fit for your next holiday, this blog post will give you some tips.
+And if you need to get yourself riding fit for your next holiday, this blog post will give you some very handy tips.

-And how about Margaret Mooney, who has notched up three riding holidays with Globetrotting: our Maasai Mara ride in Kenya, our 13-day trek in Mongolia and more recently our Tassie Tiger Trail (pictured above with her best mate, Erica).
-This is what Margaret thought of her guided ride in the Maasai Mara:
+First up, there’s Margaret Mooney, who has notched up more riding holidays with Globetrotting than we can even count, including the Maasai Mara ride in Kenya, the Arhangay Ride in Mongolia, the Tassie Tiger Trail, The Sahara Ride in Morocco, The Patagonia Trail and more!
+This is what Margaret thought of her ride in Patagonia:

-So there you have it, globetrotters – age is absolutely no barrier to a riding holiday!
-And with the risk of sounding too melodramatic, let me tell you, this is the golden time to put yourself first; babysitting your grandchildren can wait.
+So there you have it, globetrotters, straight from the horse’s mouth – age is absolutely no barrier to a riding holiday!
+And at the risk of sounding melodramatic, let me tell you, this is the golden time to put yourself first; babysitting your grandchildren can wait!